minkphp/docs/guides/session.rst

 .. note::

-    With drivers that use a browser - like Selenium2 - you may be restricted to accessing/setting only `HttpOnly cookies`_ because others cannot be accessed through JavaScript.
+    With drivers that use JavaScript to control the browser - like Sahi - you may be restricted to accessing/setting all, but `HttpOnly cookies`_ .

 Status Code Retrieval
 ---------------------

-The session lets you retrieve the status code of the response:
+The session lets you retrieve the HTTP status code of the response:

 .. code-block:: php

-    // get the response status code:
     echo $session->getStatusCode();

 Headers Management